wassname/attentive-neural-processes/readme.md

 ### Example LSTM baseline

-Note that the LSTM has access to the y values for the first half of the plot (the context) to match the NP setup.
-It just predicts an output as opposed to uncertainty
+Here is an LSTM with a similar setup: it has access to the y value in the context (first half).
+It's output is inferier and it's uncertainty estimation if poor.
+It starts of high since it hasn't had much data yet, but it should increase, or at least stay high in the second half as it moves away from it's data.

 ![](docs/lstm_std.png)